The Insurance and Reinsurance Law Review: USA

 In situations where the risk placed with a surplus lines carrier is located in multiple states, the exclusive taxing authority with respect to surplus lines and non-admitted insurance policies is in a policyholder's 'home state'.
 In addition, surplus lines insurance is subject only to the regulatory requirements of the policyholder's home state (except for workers' compensation business) and large commercial insurance purchasers that meet certain conditions may directly access the surplus lines market.

-With respect to reinsurance, if an insurer's domicile recognises credit for reinsurance for the insurer's ceded risk, then no other state may deny the credit for reinsurance, provided that the domiciliary state is NAIC-accredited, or has solvency requirements substantially similar to those required for NAIC accreditation.
-The laws and regulations of non-domiciliary states are also pre-empted to the extent that they (1) restrict or eliminate the right to resolve reinsurance disputes pursuant to reinsurance contractual arbitration provisions, (2) require that a certain state's law shall govern the reinsurance contract, or (3) attempt to enforce a reinsurance contract on terms different than those set forth in the reinsurance contract itself.
+With respect to reinsurance, if an insurer's domicile recognises credit for reinsurance for the insurer's ceded risk, then no other state may deny the credit for reinsurance, provided that the domiciliary state is NAIC-accredited or has solvency requirements substantially similar to those required for NAIC accreditation.
+The laws and regulations of non-domiciliary states are also pre-empted to the extent that they (1) restrict or eliminate the right to resolve reinsurance disputes pursuant to reinsurance contractual arbitration provisions, (2) require that a certain state's law shall govern the reinsurance contract, or (3) attempt to enforce a reinsurance contract on terms different than those set out in the reinsurance contract itself.
 Finally, the exclusive authority to regulate the financial solvency of a reinsurer is in the reinsurer's domiciliary state.

 Insurance and reinsurance law